15 years ago the link attribute rel="nofollow" (opens in a new tab) was introduced to help fight webspam.

 "Using the new attributes allows us to better process links for analysis of the web.
 That can include your own content, if people who link to you make use of these attributes."

-1. The general consensus is that links with the rel="nofollow" link attribute don't pass authority, meaning that these links won't be counted.
-But now Google can choose to ignore this hint.
-We feel Google's been treating the rel="nofollow" link attribute like this for a while already, because it just doesn't make sense to completely devalue links from sites that have a strong editorial process (and vice versa).
+link attribute like this for a while already, because it just doesn't make sense to completely devalue links from sites that have a strong editorial process (and vice versa). - Oftentimes the

 Quote from Google: